AusterweilLab/MPBNP/README.md

 ```

 Available options are almost identical to the IBP sampler, as described in detail above.
 Please use the `--help` function to see supported kernels.

+Note that if `--output_to_file` is selected for the tIBP sampler, it will create a directory with a name similar to the input file in the **same directory of the input file**.
+Inside the newly created directory, the sampler will save the results in several different files whose names should be relatively intuitive.

 I wish to contact the author for questions, comments and suggestions.
 ---